-Form triggers:

-- form-save: Execute a form trigger after its contents are parsed, but before its contents are stored in the Perforce database.
-The trigger cannot modify the form specified in %formfile% variable. - form-out: Execute form trigger upon generation of form to end user.
-The trigger can modify the form. - form-in: Execute form trigger on edited form before contents are parsed and validated by the Perforce server.
-The trigger can modify the form. - form-delete: Execute form trigger after its contents are parsed, but before the form is deleted from the Perforce database.
-The trigger cannot modify the form. - form-commit: Execute form trigger after it has been committed, enabling access to automatically-generated fields such as jobname, dates, etc.

-For job forms, this trigger is run by p4 job as well as p4 fix (after the status is updated).
+Field Meaning Form triggers: • form-save: Execute a form trigger after the form contents are parsed, but before the contents are stored in the Perforce database.
+The trigger cannot modify the form specified in %formfile% variable. • form-out: Execute form trigger upon generation of form to end user.
+The trigger can modify the form. • form-in: Execute form trigger on edited form before contents are parsed and validated by the Perforce server.
+The trigger can modify the form. • form-delete: Execute form trigger after the form contents are parsed, but before the form is deleted from the Perforce database.
+The trigger cannot modify the form. • form-commit: Execute form trigger after the form has been committed for access to automatically-generated fields such as jobname, dates, etc. For job forms, this trigger is run by p4 job as well as p4 fix (after the status is updated).
 The form-commit trigger has access to the new job name created by p4 job; any form-in and form-save triggers are run before the job name is created.
 For job forms, this trigger is also run by p4 change (if a job is added or deleted by editing the Jobs: field of the changelist), and p4 submit (for any jobs present in the Jobs: field of the changelist).
-In these cases, the special variable %action% is available for expansion on the job formcommit trigger command line.
+In these cases, the special variable %action% is available for expansion on the job form- commit trigger command line.
 The trigger cannot modify the form.

-Field Meaning

-Authentication triggers:

-- auth-check: Execute an authentication check trigger to verify a user's password against an external password manager during login, or when setting a new password If an auth-check trigger is present, the Perforce security counter (and any associated password strength requirement) is ignored, as authentication is now controlled by the trigger script. - auth-set: Execute an authentication set trigger to send a new password to an external password manager.
+Authentication triggers: • auth-check: Execute an authentication check trigger to verify a user's password against an external password manager during login, or when setting a new password If an auth-check trigger is present, the Perforce security counter (and any associated password strength requirement) is ignored, as authentication is now controlled by the trigger script. • auth-set: Execute an authentication set trigger to send a new password to an external password manager.
 You must restart the Perforce server after adding an auth-check trigger.

-path
+Archive triggers: • archive: Execute the script when a user accesses any file with a filetype containing the +x filetype modifier.
+The script is run once per file requested.
+For read operations, scripts should deliver the file to the user on standard output.
+For write operations, scripts receive the file on standard input.